anawolfdev/adevinta-frontend/README.md

 npm start
 ```

-or
+or in the project:

 ```
 gulp
 ```

-Launch a webserver with BrowserSync & some watchers are waiting for the files SCSS/JS/HMTL, in the folder **public/** , for update the browser when you want.
+Launch a webserver with BrowserSync & some watchers are waiting for the files SCSS/JS/HMTL, in the folder **public/**, for update the browser when you want.

 ### Ready version for upload to production